 Light rail molding today is typically used under the wall cabinets to conceal the under cabinet lighting and/or to add a decorative element to the overall design.
 We offer two specific styles of under cabinet molding, Light Rail Classic and Light Rail Transitional, but there are multiple moldings that can be used creatively at the bottom of the wall cabinets to add that extra design detail.

 The History of Light Rail Molding on Cabinetry

 Years back most under cabinet lighting options were limited to bulky fluorescent lights that were often visible when installed underneath the wall cabinet.
 The available light rail molding styles were often 2” in height, which did a fine job of concealing the lights but tended to looked a little bulky.
 Options were either look at the lights or conceal them with a trim piece.

 Today, under cabinet lighting is available in many different styles; strip, tape, puck, and light bars are just a few.
 The light source itself has also advanced from just your average fluorescent bulb.
-There are compact fluorescents, LED, Xenon, and Halogen options to consider.
+There are compact fluorescent lights, LED, Xenon, and Halogen cabinet lighting options to consider.
 With all of these choices the good news is that today’s lighting is extremely low profile – usually an inch or less in height.

-Our framed cabinetry line, Crestwood, has a 1” recess underneath the wall cabinets, which accommodates a wide variety of lighting options.
-With Crestwood cabinetry light rail molding is just a finishing touch.
+Dura Supreme’s framed cabinetry line, Crestwood, has a 1” recess underneath the wall cabinets, which accommodates a wide variety of lighting options.
+With Crestwood Cabinetry, light rail molding is just a finishing touch.

 Light Rail used to conceal under cabinet lighting on Dura Supreme’s Bria frameless cabinetry